alisaifee/holmium.core/doc/source/usage.rst

 --------------

 .. currentmodule:: holmium.core.facets
+.. autoclass:: Title
+.. autoclass:: Cookie
+.. autoclass:: Strict
+.. autoclass:: Defer

+For good measure, lowercased aliases are available for builtin facets:

 .. autoclass:: title
+.. autoclass:: strict
 .. autoclass:: cookie
-.. autoclass:: strict
 .. autoclass:: defer

 .. currentmodule:: holmium.core

 Rolling your own
 ----------------
 You can create your own facet decorator by subclassing :class:`facets.Facet` and implementing the :func:`facets.Facet.evaluate` method.
-Any additional arguments that you want to access during evaluate should be declared as class members:
+Any additional arguments that you want to access during evaluation should be declared as the following class members:

     * required arguments as an **__ARGS__** list
     * optional arguments as an **__OPTIONS__** dictionary.

+You can also declare an **__ALLOW_MUTLIPLE__** property on your facet which will control the expectation from multiple decorations of the same facet type.
+If set to ``False`` the last facet decorator applied will be respected (for example as with the :class:`facets.title` facet - for which it only makes sense to respect the last decorator applied).

 The example facet below would require that `color` as an argument, and would optionally accept `image`.
 When the  facet is evaluated it would assert on the `background-color` of the body